Pregnancy Safety

 Pregnancy is a beautiful journey, but also requires added care and caution to ensure the health and safety of both the mother and the unborn child.
 Adopting essential safety tips can significantly reduce risks and promote a healthier pregnancy.
 One vital recommendation is the consistent and "correct use" of seat belts while riding in a motor vehicle throughout your pregnancy.
 This simple act can help protect against injury during sudden stops or the event of a crash.
 Additionally, expecting mothers should be aware of food safety guidelines to prevent listeriosis, a bacterial infection that can harm both mother and baby.
 This includes thoroughly cooking meats, avoiding unpasteurized dairy products, and washing fruits and vegetables carefully.
 In addition, toxoplasmosis is another foodborne illness, that with proper steps can keep you and your baby safe.
 Practicing the following safety measures, can help you have a safer and healthier prenatal experience.

 This information is intended to provide you with evidence-based safety recommendations.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the guidance of your healthcare provider with any questions you may have regarding your health or pregnancy.
+For additional resources, also visit Health and Wellness.

 This information is intended to provide you with evidence-based safety recommendations.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the guidance of your healthcare provider with any questions you may have regarding your health or pregnancy.
+For additional resources, also visit Health and Wellness.

 Seat Belts during Pregnancy